 Litigation is ongoing in Illinois, where a federal court has taken control of the redistricting process for legislative maps after multiple suits were filed.
 Impasse litigation dominates courts in Louisiana, Minnesota, Pennsylvania and Wisconsin, states with governments that have historically not been able to come to an agreement on new maps, necessitating that the courts step in (Wisconsin has already failed to approve new maps after Gov. Tony Evers (D) vetoed maps passed by the Republican-led Legislature).

 Additionally, lawsuits were filed in Alabama, Alaska, Idaho, North Carolina, Ohio and Texas over new legislative and congressional maps.
 These lawsuits challenge new maps for a variety of reasons, including that the maps dilute the voting strength of minority populations, legislators used race as a predominant factor in redistricting without a valid reason or new districts are gerrymandered in favor of one political party in violation of a state constitution.

 Fast-moving cases of note:

-While most of this litigation will continue throughout 2022, a few cases are moving quickly: Oral arguments were held in early December about Ohio’s new legislative maps and the Supreme Court of Ohio can make a decision on the legality of the maps at any point.
-Multiple challenges to the congressional maps, passed after the legislative maps, are also being litigated at lightning speed.
+While most of this litigation will continue throughout 2022, a few cases are moving quickly: Oral argument were held in early December about Ohio’s new legislative maps and the Supreme Court of Ohio can make a decision on the legality of the maps at any point.
+Multiple challenges to the congressional map, passed after the legislative maps, are also being litigated at lightning speed.

 In North Carolina, a flurry of court activity has resulted in the pause of the candidate filing period for all races across the state, along with a two-month delay in primary elections, while litigation over new legislative and congressional maps proceeds.
 The North Carolina Supreme Court reinstated the delay after a trial court and the full North Carolina Court of Appeals declined to do so.
 The trial court will determine if the new maps are constitutional by mid-January.